MB3001/Gravitation-simulator-2/README.md

 # Gravitation-simulator-2
 Gravitation simulator where bodies are all attracted to each other.

-My second game made in JMonkeyEngine.
+My second game made in this game engine.

 You can move with 'ASDW' and shoot balls with left click.
 You close the program with "Esc" key.